 -Sensible clothing for a metal workshop environment.
 (Fitted clothing with no loose sleeves is best option.)

 -All long hair must be tied back.

 – No loose jewellery, especially bangles or necklaces.

 – An apron of some sort, if desired to protect clothing

 Part of the workshop will involve the use of a high speed polishing wheel and a jewellers gas torch, which is used to heat metal to very high temperatures.
 It is requested that participants please exercise a high level of care in regards to their personal safety when using this apparatus and attend the workshop dressed in an appropriate manner.

 The workshop will include a 30 min break.
 (Lunch not provided)

 Your instructor will be professional jeweller Rachel Grose, a Ballarat artist with degrees in Gold and Silversmithing from Monash University.
-Rachel has spent 17 years creating unique and custom Jewellery pieces for clients across Australia and her work is currently on show at Castlemaine Art Gallery, The Convent Gallery Daylesford, The Warnambool Art Gallery and The Ballarat Fine Art Gallery.
+Rachel has spent over 20 years creating unique and custom jewellery pieces for clients across Australia and her work is currently on show at Castlemaine Art Gallery, The Convent Gallery Daylesford, The Warnambool Art Gallery and The Ballarat Fine Art Gallery.